vpht1/hband/README_EN.md

 Our products work through wireless connections (Wifi, Bluetooth, 3G/4G), support product configuration, and transfer and synchronize the data collected by your H Band account.
 Some functions are only available after connecting the product and the application.
 When you synchronize the product with the mobile application, the personal data collected by the product will be stored. **When you have logged in to your H Band online account and enable data synchronization, personal data will be transferred to your H Band online account on the server. **This synchronization is necessary on our servers **located in mainland China** in order to:

 -Update the product's software to fix bugs, add new features, or apply changes necessary for the evolution of laws and regulations in the field of data;
--Data backup: If the Android device on which the app is installed is lost or stolen, you will be able to restore all data;
+-Data backup: If the Android or iOS device on which the app is installed is lost or stolen, you will be able to restore all data;
--No need to be close to the Android device where the app is installed, you can also perform measurement;
+-No need to be close to the Android or iOS device where the app is installed, you can also perform measurement;
 -Share your data on multiple devices: You can get the latest measurement results through your H Band personal account and any device where the app is installed.